BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I worked a lot on my internship project and finally plotted all ancient human samples on two maps based on their average ages and age categories.

 **Thoughts**: It was very exciting to search for information to solve a lot of challenges along the way!

+### Day 58: May 3, 2020

+**Today's Progress**: Today I continued to work on the guided project on DataQuest.
+I didn't get why we use different join methods when combining the datasets and had to ask for it on the forum.

+**Thoughts**: Just waiting for an answer, I'm glad I decided to pay more attention to motivations behind join methods.